Starnodes2024/ComfyUI_StarNodes/README.md

 - ⭐ Star 3 LoRAs: Applies up to three LoRAs simultaneously to a model with individual weight controls for each

 ### ⭐StarNodes/Image And Latent
+- ⭐ Star Adaptive Detail Enhancer: Adaptively sharpens, denoises, and enhances image details using edge, face, and texture analysis.
+Great for portraits, art, and upscaling.
+See [StarDetailEnhancer.md](web/docs/StarDetailEnhancer.md).
 - ⭐ Star Seven Inputs(img): Switch that automatically passes the first provided input image to the output
 - ⭐ Star Seven Inputs(latent): Switch that automatically passes the first provided latent to the output
 - ⭐ Star Face Loader: Specialized node for handling face-related operations.
 Image loader that works like the "load image" node but saves images in a special faces-folder for later use